About the Mount Laurel Fire Department

 - Station 363 (Birchfield) – staffed 24/7

-A company is manned at a minimum by a supervisor referred to as a Company Officer and two firefighters.
+A company is manned at a minimum by a supervisor referred to as a Company Officer and three fire fighters.
 Staffing numbers vary based on volunteer availability and career scheduling.

 Bureau of Fire Prevention and Life Safety

-The daily operation of the Bureau of Fire Prevention is supervised by the Fire Marshal.
-The Bureau of Fire Prevention employs 2 Inspectors.
+The Bureau of Fire Prevention is supervised by the Fire Marshal.
+The Bureau of Fire Prevention employs an Assistant Fire Marshal and two part-time civilian fire inspectors.
+Most of the career personnel are certified fire inspectors who conduct fire inspections on behalf of the Bureau.
 The Fire Marshal reports to the Deputy Chief of Operations.

-The Bureau also conducts Smoke Detector Certifications in accordance with the New Jersey Uniform Fire Code which requires a certification inspection of all smoke detectors (to assure that they operate properly) in a dwelling unit prior to any change in the ownership or occupancy of the dwelling unit and conduct all fire investigations.
-Currently, all career personnel are Certified Fire Inspectors.
+The Bureau also conducts inspections in accordance with the New Jersey Uniform Fire Code which requires a certificate of smoke alarm compliance (to assure that they operate properly) in a dwelling unit prior to any change in the ownership or occupancy of the dwelling unit and conduct all fire investigations.

 Mount Laurel Professional Firefighters Association / IAFF Local 4408